TeamNexile/jk-workshop-docs/skin-making.md

 ## Setting the environment to make any skin

-First of all, open the software of your choice and set two layers.
+First of, open the software of your choice and set two layers.

 1. The first (or top) layer should be the layer you use for drawing your skin,
 2. the second (or bottom) layer should be the [**base file**]({{site.baseurl}}/images/level-making/king/base.png){:target="_blank"}; this second layer will help you building a fully working skin.

-> A simple trick while making a skin is setting the second (or bottom) layer to a lower opacity, like 50%.
+> A simple trick while making a skin is setting the second (or bottom) layer to a lower opacity, for example 50%.
 {: .note }

 ### Once satisfied with the texture(s)